Our Story

 Why We Gathered

-This book is a labour of love, resistance, and hope that was made possible from an intimate gathering that we called Alternative Identity Project.
-Over 4 rainy afternoons in July 2019, we had invited 8 young people with diverse identities to come together and engage in conversations that reject the idea of personal failure and instead place the idea of failure in the unequal systems and unjust structures around us.
+This story is a labour of love, resistance, and hope that was made possible from a gathering that we held called the Alternative Identity Project.
+Over 4 rainy afternoons in July 2019, we had invited 8 young people with diverse identities to come together and engage in conversations about failure.
+Failure is a feeling that often seeps into us when we do not fit into accepted norms of how we should and should not be in this world.
+Our endeavour with the gathering was to reject the idea of personal failure and instead place failure in the unequal systems and unjust structures around us that perpetuate these norms.

 Holding a Collective Stance

-In order to call out problems that are as big as systems of power, I imagine it takes a clear and firm belief in and commitment to the stance that the problem lies in these systems and not inside people.
+In order to call out problems that are as big as systems of power such as heteronormativity, ableism, casteism, patriarchy, capitalism, and the like, I imagine it takes a clear and firm belief in and commitment to the stance that the problem lies in the norms and rules championed by these systems; it does not lie within people.
 With this in mind, we decided to invite young people who experience marginalization related to their identities of gender, sexuality, religion, caste, and disability, and who hold some belief in the idea of rejecting personal failure and questioning systems of power.
-It was this collective stance of protesting dominant discourses of failure and the personal histories of resistance that each of us carried into the room, that I believe made this experience possible.
+This collective stance of protesting dominant discourses of personal failure and choosing to thicken each young person’s story and history of resistance to the way norms influenced their life, contributed immensely to this experience.

 We used mediums such as small group discussions, large group conversations to encourage critical thinking, art, games, and letter writing to bring these ideas to life.

-This is the story of these 8 young people, their journey of finding each other, making visible their acts of refusal and resistance against failure, and reimagining a preferred world that places failure in systems, not in people.
+This is the story of these 8 young people, their journey of finding each other, making visible their acts of refusal and resistance against failure, and reimagining a preferred world that places failure in unequal and incomplete norms, not in people.
 A world that invites inclusion of all identities, respect for contexts, agency for people, and community care.

 Dear Reader,